5argon/NotchSolution/.documentation/simulator/notch-simulator.md

 - Portrait or landscape orientation is determined from width vs height of the current game view's size.
 The overlay will be flipped accordingly.
 - All `INotchSimulatorTarget` found will be sent a simulated `Rect` of `safeArea` and `Rect[]` of `cutouts`.
 You can keep the data in the component to use it later.

 The overlay is also useful for aiming roughly what can fit in the corner around the notch, because you can see the notch's width and also rounded corner visually where safe area does not cover such information.
 (Safe area is a rectangle.)
-Although please note that Apple advise agaist intentionally trying to design on that gap.
+Although please note that Apple advise against intentionally trying to design on that gap.

 ## Preferences